RCODI/Purdue-IronHacks-Fall-2018-Tutorials/README.md

 # Purdue-IronHacks-Fall-2018-Tutorials
 Welcome to the Purdue Gold IronHacks - Fall 2018!

 Next, you will find several turorial videos related to the knowledge necessary to solve the programming challenge that you will have to face.
 We ask everyone to review all the material before the start of the competition.
-The competition will begin on October 29.

 ### Session 1